ipasimulator/ipasim/doc/objc.md

 We want it to be binary-compatible with the new runtime, so that's like `__OBJC2__` was defined.

 The other projects listed above can be also useful for inspiration.

+### Comments

+Since lots of the code is copied from Apple's sources, we copy comments from there, as well, prefixing them with `[Apple]`.